SpaceProjekt/SpaceProject/README.md

 ### APOD

-Uses the NASA API for APOD (Astronomy Picture Of The Day) which is like the Instagram for the universe.
-[APOD](https://apod.nasa.gov/apod/astropix.html)
+Uses the NASA API for APOD (Astronomy Picture Of The Day) which is like the Instagram for the universe: [as seen here](https://apod.nasa.gov/apod/astropix.html)
 The downloaded images are stored in `cache/apod` for future access and the image data is stored in `cache/apod/info.txt`.

 The user can enter a custom date between June 20, 1995 to the present date to get the image instead of getting a random or the present day's image.